gdiminin/HaSAPPy/docs/Tutorials/RunningHaSAPPyWorkflowsScript.md

 @3A) /Users/User/HaSAPPy/reference/Phix/NCBI/1993-04-28/Sequence/BowtieIndex/genome
 ```

-Mark `N` if you don’t want the permanently store the output read file that is generated.
+Mark `N` if you don’t want the permanently store of the output read file that is generated.
 In this case the file will be used by the Align module and erased afterwards:
 ```
 Would you like to store permanently Phix-cleaned files  (mark ‘Y’ or ’N’)?
 @3B)